NEW PRODUCT ALERT: Coat Rack Concealment Cabinets now available!

 Once loaded, secure the liberty safe tightly.
 No one wants a runaway safe on the highway!
 Avoid using the handle for leverage unless you fancy a repair job.
 Moving equipment can be your best friend when used wisely.

-Pro Tip: Using Golf Balls and PVC Pipes
+How to Move a Gun Safe Using Golf Balls and PVC Pipes

 Like we mentioned earlier, using objects like golf balls and PVC pipes can be a nifty trick for shifting that hefty safe.
 Imagine rolling your gun safe over a smooth floor like a giant, heavy marble.
 Pop a few golf balls or small PVC pipes under it, and voilà, you're moving a heavy safe with minimal effort.